rapidez/rapidez/README.md

 You've to secure your Elasticsearch instance so other people cannot manipulate the data in it as it need to be exposed.

-- If you're using a Docker container, jump into it: `docker exec -it elasticsearch /bin/bash`
-- Enable security in `config/elasticsearch.yml` with: `xpack.security.enabled: true`
+- Enable security in `elasticsearch.yml` with: `xpack.security.enabled: true`
-- Change `http.cors.allow-origin` to your domain.
+- Change `http.cors.allow-origin` to your domain
+- Restart Elasticsearch (with Docker: `docker restart rapidez_elasticsearch`)
-- Setup a password with `bin/elasticsearch-setup-passwords auto` (or use `interactive` to choose the passwords yourself)
+- Setup a password with `bin/elasticsearch-setup-passwords auto` (or use `interactive` to choose the passwords yourself, with Docker prepend `docker exec rapidez_elasticsearch `)
-- Restart Elasticsearch (with Docker: `docker restart elasticsearch`)
 - Edit your `.env` and add the credentials:
 ```
 ELASTICSEARCH_USER=elastic